Shangyunliang/recompose-learn/README.md

-2. Add Local State to a Functional Stateless Component using Recompose
+3. Add Local State with Redux-like Reducers using Recompose

-Learn how to use the 'withState' and 'withHandlers' higher order components to easily add local state to—and create a reusable local state pattern for—your functional stateless components.
-No need for classes!
+Learn how to use the 'withReducer' higher order component using the alternative reducer form.
+If you like using reducers in redux, you’ll be able to reuse that same technique but for local state.